Webhooks

 Event types

-ChargebackStop currently supports five types of webhook events:
+ChargebackStop currently supports eleven types of webhook events:

 Adding webhook endpoints